 In a previous article, I proposed that we should refrain from engaging in any sexual activity with others during bereavement.
 I will go over the reasons why in this post.

 Sex.
-The most basic, yet vital need to the survival of our species.
+The most primal, and vital need to the survival of our species.

 After losing our loved one, it is only natural for those with even the strongest primal urges to lose all sexual desire.
 Or you may find yourself strangely answering the call to a relentless need for sexual pleasure, only to find yourself splattered on an empty bed, plagued by feelings of hollowness and the overwhelming urge to cry after climax.